Zoltan-X/Genetics-IT/Note.md

 Partial DNA sequences have to define RNA Sequences
 that are going to construct partially dependent structures.

-This makes it very complexe to consider right,
+This makes it very complex to consider right,
 because the handling of activated and inactivated gene Sequences,
 are not fully discovered nor really understood.

 The conception is about altering the process
 of releasing genetic sequences
-for reproduction of necesary elements
+for reproduction of necessary elements
 at the right moment and
 a well formed RNA string.